ggalan87/handy-google-colab/README.md

 - [A curated list about tunneling options](https://github.com/anderspitman/awesome-tunneling)
 - [SSH to google colab using frp](https://github.com/toshichi/google_colab_ssh)

+Another interesting project is [colabcode](https://github.com/abhishekkrthakur/colabcode) which runs code-server (VSCode in browser) on Google Colab and Kaggle Notebooks.

 ## Prerequisites
 The following steps should work for Linux, Windows, macOS.
 For Windows you need also to have OpenSSH installed as shown in a [relevant guide](https://phoenixnap.com/kb/generate-ssh-key-windows-10).